 Rehabilitation Services These are services that help to restore or maximise people's health or functional ability following a health-related event such as a heart attack or stroke.
 Increased referral and access to services following an acute event is indicative of a responsive restorative focused service.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of people referred to an organised stroke service with demonstrated stroke pathway after an acute event С 41% 80% - People are being supported by the FIRST service V new yes - People (65+) access the community-based falls/fracture liaison service V 67 new 25 - Home and Community-Based Support Services These are services that help to restore functional independence and support people to continue living in their own homes.
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of people referred to an organised stroke service with demonstrated stroke pathway after an acute event С 41% 80% - People are being supported by the FIRST service V new yes - People (65+) access the community-based falls/fracture liaison service V 55 new 25 -

+Home and Community-Based Support Services These are services that help to restore functional independence and support people to continue living in their own homes.
 Largely demand driven, clinical assessment ensures appropriate and equitable access to services and success is determined as more people supported to live longer in their own homes.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average These are services that help to restore functional independence and support people to continue living in their own homes.
-Largely demand driven, clinical assessment ensures appropriate and equitable access to services and success is Notes Q A 68 National These are services that help to restore functional independence and support people to continue living in their own homes.
-Largely demand driven, clinical assessment ensures appropriate and equitable access to services and success is determined as more people supported to live longer in their own homes. % of older people (65+) receiving long-term home and community support Result Target National These are services that help to restore functional independence and support people to continue living in their own homes.
-Largely demand driven, clinical assessment ensures appropriate and equitable access to services and success is determined as more people supported to live longer in their own homes. % of older people (65+) receiving long-term home and community support services who have had a clinical assessment using InterRAI Q Δ 68 Result 93% Target 95% National
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of older people (65+) receiving long-term home and community support services who have had a clinical assessment using InterRAI Q Δ 56 93% 95% - People supported by long-term home and community support services VΔ 792 Est. >740 - Community-based district nursing visits provided (long-term clients only) VΔ 4,171 Est. >4,000 - Meals on Wheels provided VΔ 37,306 Est. >35k -

-67 The aim for the coming year is to establish a Falls Prevention Service on the West Coast as a means of providing better care for people 'at-risk' or following a fall - supporting people to stay safe and well in their own homes and communities.
+55 The aim for the coming year is to establish a Falls Prevention Service on the West Coast as a means of providing better care for people 'at-risk' or following a fall - supporting people to stay safe and well in their own homes and communities.

-68 InterRAI is an evidence-based geriatric assessment tool, the use of which ensures assessments are high quality and consistent and that people receive equitable access to support and care.
+56 InterRAI is an evidence-based geriatric assessment tool, the use of which ensures assessments are high quality and consistent and that people receive equitable access to support and care.

 Respite and Day Services These services provide people with a break from a routine or regimented programme so that crisis can be averted or so that a specific health need can be addressed.
-Services are provided by specialised organisations and are usually short- term or temporary in nature.
+Services are provided by specialised organisations and are usually short-term or temporary in nature.
 Access to services is expected to increase over time, as more people are supported to remain in their own homes.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average Mental health planned and crisis respite service bed days used CΔ 457 Est. 500 - People supported by aged care respite services V 56 Est. 70 - Residential Care Services These services are provided to meet the needs of a person who has been assessed as requiring long-term residential care in a hospital or rest home.
-With an ageing population, demand is expected to increase, but a reduction in demand for lower- level residential care (rest homes) is seen as indicative of more people being successfully supported to remain in their own homes.
-Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of people entering ARC having had a InterRAI assessment Q Δ 68 97% >95% - Subsidised ARC rest home beds provided (days) $V \Delta$ 69 40,488 Est. <50k -
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average Mental health planned and crisis respite service bed days used СД 457 Est. 500 - People supported by aged care respite services V 56 Est. 70 - Residential Care Services These services are provided to meet the needs of a person who has been assessed as requiring long-term residential care in a hospital or rest home.
+With an ageing population, demand is expected to increase, but a reduction in demand for lower-level residential care (rest homes) is seen as indicative of more people being successfully supported to remain in their own homes.
+Notes 2014/15 Result 2016/17 Target 2014/15 National Average % of people entering ARC having had a InterRAI assessment Q Δ 56 97% >95% - Subsidised ARC rest home beds provided (days) V Δ 57 40,488 Est. <50k - Subsidised ARC hospital beds provided (days) VΔ 37,537 Est. <40k - Subsidised ARC dementia beds provided (days) VΔ 5,399 Est. >4,000 - Subsidised ARC psycho-geriatric beds provided (days) VΔ 2,167 Est. >2,000 -

-Est. <40k

-Est. >4,000

-Est. >2,000